 1. High costs

 Hard money loans for real estate are expensive.
 All the fees, such as loan-servicing fees and closing costs, make it cost more than conventional mortgage loans.
 Also, expect to pay higher interest rates on these loans.
 Although hard money loans for real estate are convenient, the added costs are something that borrowers should consider.
-To have a good return on investment, things have to work according to plan during the financing stage.
+To have a good return on investment, use the right investment tools, like an Airbnb calculator, so things work according to plan during the financing stage.

 2. Repayment period is short